Hydrogen peroxide: Horticulture

+Fishkeeping

 Hydrogen peroxide is used in aquaculture for controlling mortality caused by various microbes.
 In 2019, the U.S. FDA approved it for control of Saprolegniasis in all coldwater finfish and all fingerling and adult coolwater and warmwater finfish, for control of external columnaris disease in warm-water finfish, and for control of Gyrodactylus spp. in freshwater-reared salmonids.

-Laboratory tests conducted by fish culturists have demonstrated that common household hydrogen peroxide may be used safely to provide oxygen for small fish.
+It can also be used to increase the oxygen content of water to enable fish to survive otherwise-hypoxic conditions.
 The hydrogen peroxide releases oxygen by decomposition when it is exposed to catalysts such as manganese dioxide.
+Sodium percarbonate, a complex containing hydrogen peroxide as its active agent, is sold for oxygenation in acutely oxygen-deficient water to enable fish survival.

-- Removing yellowing from aged plastics
+Removing yellowing from aged plastics

 Hydrogen peroxide may be used in combination with a UV-light source to remove yellowing from white or light grey acrylonitrile butadiene styrene (ABS) plastics to partially or fully restore the original color.
 In the retrocomputing scene, this process is commonly referred to as retrobright.